 - European multinational aerospace corporation Airbus Defence and Space opened the world’s first High Altitude Pseudo-Satellite flight base in Wyndam, Western Australia, serving as the Zephyr launch site.
 Zephyr is the world’s leading, solar electric, stratospheric, Unmanned Aerial Vehicle.
 The Zephyr runs exclusively on solar power, above the weather and conventional air traffic.

 - The UK Government’s strong focus on space is cemented in its Industrial Strategy where AI and Robotics for extreme environments are listed as key future challenges.
 In September 2019 the Australian Space Agency and the UK Space Agency announced plans to establish a ‘Space Bridge’.
 This Space Bridge is designed to set the foundations for collaboration between the national space agencies, academia and industry and create trade opportunities between Australia and the UK.
-The framework agreement between the UK and Australia is anticipated to be finalised in late-2020.
+The framework agreement between the UK and Australia is anticipated to be finalised in early-2021.

 Remote Operations and Robotics